-To fire the front coupler (if your engine has one), quickly tap the Bell button once followed by four quick taps of the Horn/Whistle button, allowing approximately $\frac{1}{2}$ second to lapse between each quick button press.
+To fire the front coupler (if your engine has one), quickly tap the Bell button once followed by four quick taps of the Whistle/Horn button, allowing approximately 1⁄2 second to lapse between each quick button press.
 The sound of the liftbar and air line depletion will play, and the knuckle will be released.

-Speed Control:
+Speed Control

 M.T.H. engines equipped with Proto-Sound 2.0 have speed control capabilities that allow the engine to maintain a constant speed up and down grades and around curves, much like an automobile cruise control.
 You can add or drop cars on the run, and the engine will maintain the speed you set.
 While the engine is programmed to start with the speed control feature activated, you can opt to turn it off.
 This means the engine's speed will fall as it labors up a hill and increase as it travels downward.
 It is also affected by the addition or releasing of cars while on the run.
 Because the engine will run more slowly at a given throttle voltage when speed control is on than when it is off, you should adjust the throttle to a lower power level for operation with speed control off to avoid high-speed derailments.
 When speed control is off, the volume will drop to allow for better low voltage operation.

-To turn speed control on and off, put the engine in neutral, then quickly tap the transformer's horn/whistle button one time then quickly tap the Bell button two times, allowing approximately 1⁄2 second to lapse between each quick button press.
-Repeat the 1 horn/whistle, 2 bells code to return it to the other condition.
+To turn speed control on and off, put the engine in neutral, then quickly tap the transformer's Whistle/Horn button one time then quickly tap the Bell button two times, allowing approximately 1⁄2 second to lapse between each quick button press.
+Two horn blasts will indicate that the engine has made the change.
+Repeat the 1 Whistle/Horn, 2 bells code to return it to the other condition.
 You will want to do this during the initial neutral upon start-up if you ever couple this engine to another engine that is not equipped with speed control to avoid damaging the motors in either engine.
 Each time you shut down the engine completely, it will automatically turn speed control on.